RE / Religion and Philosophy

 This is a humanities course that builds fantastic knowledge and skills to understand and evaluate Christian and Muslim faith and practice, and applying these religions to important themes in society.
 Themes that you get to consider at Year 9 and during your GCSE will include: matters of life and death, relationships, war and conflict, and living in a multi-ethnic and multi-faith society.

 How the course works: The GCSE is a two year linear course sitting summative exams in Year 11, but with mock exams at the end of Year 10.
 It is taught over two lessons per week, in lessons you will enjoy a range of activities and teaching styles, including discussion and debate, philosophical investigation, quizzes and multiple choice tests, and extended writing.
 You will learn how to develop your opinion and how to write an academic argument.
 You will study each of the key religions in depth and learn about their beliefs, holy texts, and important figures and how they show their faith.
-In Year 11 you will apply everything you have learnt about the religions to four philosophical themes: Theme A: Relationships and families; Theme B: Religion and life; Theme D: Religion, peace and conflict; Theme E: Religion, crime and punishment.
-In every lesson we will do short tests on past content to help us all remember what we learnt in past lessons and year 10.
+In Year 11 you will apply everything you have learnt about the religions to four philosophical themes: Theme A: Relationships and families; Theme B: Religion, Human Rights and Social Justice; Theme D: Religion, peace and conflict; Theme E: Religion, Crime and Punishment.
+In every lesson we will do short tests on past content to help us all remember what we learnt in past lessons and Year 10.

-Term 1 – Paper 2 - Religion, peace and conflict.
+Term 1 – Paper 2 - Religion, Crime and Punishment

-Term 2 – Paper 2 - Religion, Crime and Punishment.
+Term 2 – Paper 2 - Religion, Peace and Conflict

 There are 2 assessment objectives in the RE GCSE: